 Sanding everything with fine sandpaper.

-When it came to preparing the aluminium corners, I had to drill holes and countersink them, that generated a lot of aluminium dust.
+When it came to preparing the aluminium corners, I had to drill holes and countersink them, which generated a lot of aluminium dust.
 Sharp edges smoothed out with 400 grit sandpaper.

 The unit was moved to its destination corner and filled up with tools.
 It’s using 100% of free space, and it’s flush with the skirting board.